 Red Team & Blue Team

-When I describe how Sytec operates and what makes us different, I usually talk about how we developed an approach of continuous improvement.
+When I describe how Sytec operates and what makes Sytec different, I usually talk about how we developed an approach of continuous improvement.

 Continuous improvement brought the concept of the Red Team and the Blue Team which is at the core of Sytec and how we operate, so here’s a brief overview, please contact us if you’d like to know more.

-In any organisation, the objective the Red Team is to improve the Blue Team.
+In any organisation, the objective of the Red Team is to improve the Blue Team.

-Being in Red Team is not about winning or losing, it is the equivalent is playing a match against your tennis coach (and you will play lots of matches).
+Being in Red Team is not about winning or losing, it is the equivalent is playing a sports match against a coach (and hopefully you play lots of matches).

 Red Team Objectives

-In summary the Red Team will challenge an organisation to improve its effectiveness by adopting an adversarial role, this is sometimes called ethical hacking.
+In summary the Red Team will challenge an organisation to improve its effectiveness by adopting an adversarial role, in IT security this is sometimes called ethical hacking.

 Always with explicit client permission, yet often without the full knowledge of the staff, the Red Team will use penetration tools and techniques to evaluate and report on the security profile of an organisation, resulting in intelligence and insight that presents a realistic picture of security readiness.

 Sytec’s Red Team have been described as a well informed and independent group of individuals who have demonstrated particular talents for thinking about problems.